How can we accept God's violence?

 But Lamentations, despite our first impressions, doesn't allow us to accept this viewpoint.
 Between the repeated refrains of missing comfort and Daughter Zion's five pleas for others to "look" upon her suffering, we are being forced to witness the humanity of those being punished.

-And this is how, by continuously pointing out the suffering it causes, Lamentations subverts God's violence.
+By continuously pointing out the suffering it causes, Lamentations subverts God's violence.
 It makes us see—really see—the torment of the victims caught in God's wrath.
 Once this happens, it breaks God's punishment of sin out of the realms of the theoretical or theological and into the realm of empathy.

 Can we accept a violent God when we truly witness the suffering of the people he pours his wrath on to?